gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-template.md

 1. Cloning a Starter from Gatsby's [Starter Library](https://www.gatsbyjs.com/starters/).
 2. Importing from a Git Repository.

-In this lesson, we'll use the "Clone a Starter" flow.
+This guide covers the "Clone a Starter" flow.
 Note, cloning of starters is only supported for GitHub.
 If you use GitLab or BitBucket, you'll have to follow the [Create a Site from a Repository](/docs/how-to/cloud/create-site-from-repository/) guide instead.

 ### 1. Choose your starter template